The very first relationship that a human shares with another is the one born within the family.

 $103,082,380

-Director Robert Stevenson's 'Mary Poppins' stars Julie Andrews and Dick Van Dyke in the lead.
-The film is set at the turn of the century in London where a nanny comes out of nowhere to use music and adventure to bring two neglected children closer to their beloved father.
+Directed by Robert Stevenson, 'Mary Poppins' features Julie Andrews and Dick Van Dyke in captivating lead roles.
+Set in early 20th-century London, the film follows a magical nanny who arrives unexpectedly, using music and adventure to bring two distant children closer to their father.

 AnimationAdventureComedy